 Anyone who survives a serious traumatic event can potentially develop symptoms of the mental health condition called post-traumatic stress disorder or PTSD.
 However, research shows that survivors of sexual assault have especially strong chances of eventually qualifying for a PTSD diagnosis.
 If you have the disorder, you may involuntarily relive or re-experience the source of your trauma if you’re exposed to anything that triggers memories of that trauma.
-Fortunately, therapies exist that can help you overcome your sexual assault-related PTSD triggers.
+Fortunately, PTSD treatment centers can help you overcome your sexual assault-related PTSD triggers.

 Post-traumatic stress disorder occurs when you develop four types of symptoms in the aftermath of a traumatic event.
-Broadly speaking, these symptoms are:
+Broadly speaking, these symptoms include:

 - Unwanted re-experiencing or reliving of a traumatic event, which may or may not be the result of exposure to specific triggers